 The Friends evaluates all significant tax positions as required by accounting principles generally accepted in the United States of America.
-As of December 31, 2023, the Friends does not believe that it has taken any tax positions that would require the recording of any additional tax liability nor does it believe that there are any unrealized tax benefits that would either increase or decrease within the next year, including the determination that the Friends maintains its tax exempt status.
-The Friends' information and income tax returns will be subject to examination by taxing authorities for a period of three years from the date they are filed.
+As of December 31, 2024, the Friends does not believe that it has taken any tax positions that would require the recording of any additional tax liability nor does it believe that there are any unrealized tax benefits that would either increase or decrease within the next year, including the determination of the Friends' tax-exempt status.
+The Friends' information and income tax returns are subject to examination by taxing authorities for a period of three years from the date they are filed.
 It is the Friends' policy to recognize any interest and penalties as expenses in the year assessed.